Find Affordable College Courses

 61% Women

-There are 29 colleges and univerities across the nation that offer a doctor's degree in liberal arts / sciences and humanities.
-In recent years, the majority of the students getting degrees in this area were female, and 34% were from an underrepresented racial-ethnic group.
-Also, 7.8% of liberal arts / sciences and humanities graduates were international students.
+A doctor's degree in liberal arts / sciences & humanities is offered at 29 colleges in the United States.
+In recent years, the majority of the students getting degrees in this area were female, and 26% were from an underrepresented racial-ethnic group.
+Also, 7.4% of liberal arts / sciences & humanities graduates were international students.

 Education Levels of Liberal Arts / Sciences & Humanities Majors

-In 2020-2021, 90 doctor's degrees were awarded to liberal arts / sciences and humanities majors.
+During the most recent year for which data is available, 94 people earned their doctor's degree in liberal arts / sciences & humanities.
 This earns it the #29 spot on the list of the most popular doctor's degree programs in the nation.

-The following table shows the number of diplomas awarded in liberal arts / sciences and humanities at each degree level.
+The following table shows the number of diplomas awarded in liberal arts / sciences & humanities at each degree level.

 Education Level Number of Grads